Not a week goes past without an email landing in my inbox asking me about “jobs in Thailand” for foreigners/expats.

 1. Teach in Thailand

 Let's start with the obvious.
-There's pretty much always teaching opportunities in Thailand.
-You won't make a fortune, but you will make enough to get by to begin with.
+There's always teaching opportunities available in Thailand.
+You won't make a fortune, but when starting out you will make enough to get by.

 Jobs at state level provide a salary of around 30-35k per month, while in the private sector jobs pay between 45-80k per month, depending on experience.

 Bear in mind that you can always earn extra money on the side teaching privately, and by getting weekend spots at language schools.
-Language schools are also worth contacting regarding work.
-Staff turnover is fairly fast, so leaving your CV for future reference is a good idea.
+Language schools are also worth contacting regarding full-time work.
+Staff turnover is fairly regular, so leaving your CV for future reference is a good idea.

 Language schools tend to provide an environment more conducive to teaching, too.
-Speak to most teachers teaching in state-run schools and they'll tell you it isn't easy to make progress with the kids given the limited resources and ability to influence school curriculum and decision making.
+Most teachers teaching in state-run schools will tell you that given the limited resources and ability to influence school curriculum and decision making, it isn't easy to make progress with the kids

 2. Real Estate Jobs